Cricket’s Shorthand Course

 If you have not already written for 5 minutes (copying example words), do that now to warm up.
 Use penmanship exercises from your system, or one similar, if you have them.

-3 sessions out of 4, follow the usual copy and dictation pattern, described later.
+4 sessions out of 5, follow the usual copy and dictation pattern, described later.
 Start slow, increase speed until accuracy is fairly low, then finish at a medium speed.

-1 session out of 4, experiment.
+1 session out of 5, experiment.

 5 minutes practicing penmanship.

 Swem suggests tracing shorthand in the textbook.
 This will force you to notice subtle details, but isn’t always an option and may not give much variety.
 Many systems have penmanship exercises.
 Do some from your system, or one similar, or invent your own.
 Sometimes work on problems you know you have.
 Other times work on other aspects.
-Often the real problem is something we only think we’ve mastered.
+Often the real problem is something we think we’ve mastered.

 Once you know the shapes well, add speed to this, enough to make your writing smooth but not enough to sacrifice accuracy.